zensoup/fhirbug/docs/quickstart.rst

 Preparation
 -----------

-In this example we will use an sqlite3_ database with SQLAlchemy.
-The first is in the standard library, you can install SQLAlchemy using `pip`:
+In this example we will use an sqlite3_ database with SQLAlchemy and flask.
+The first is in the standard library, you can install SQLAlchemy and flask using `pip`:

 .. code-block:: bash

-    $ pip install sqlalchemy
+    $ pip install sqlalchemy flask

-Let's say we have a very simple database schema, containing a table for Patients and one for hospital admissions.
+Let's say we have a very simple database schema, for now only containing a table for Patients and one for hospital admissions.
 The SQLAlchemy models look like this:

 .. code-block:: python
     :caption: models.py